 During a milonga (or dance night) the dancers can move to the music played by a specialized Tango DJ.
 In a milonga, live music is not common.
 During the festival we have the best international DJ's as our guests.
 The goal is to get rid of the dust of the Argentine Tango and to show you that carefully chosen 'music from cans' fits in very well with a festival full of live music.

 DJ El Fresco.
-(Sunday afternoon and Monday evening) A familiar face in the Dutch Tango with international experience.
+(Monday evening) A familiar face in the Dutch Tango with international experience.
 He played in Buenos Aires and other venues.
 His musical style is characterized by fine danceable classics in alternation with beautiful melancholy tangos.

 DJ Coos.
 (Saturday evening) Tango Live!
 This is how this DJ, who is known from various festivals at home and abroad, approaches the music.
 He takes you on a journey through tango music in which you recognize his own passion.
 Beautiful classics with high sound quality and performances of classics by the current generation of musicians,

 DJ Matteo El Fino.
-(Sunday evening) Passionate about the versatility of the Argentinean Tango, he always works on serving the dancers optimally.
+(Sunday evening and Monday Afternoon) Passionate about the versatility of the Argentinean Tango, he always works on serving the dancers optimally.
 On feeling and with a great deal of knowledge.